HectorSchreiner/RustyRhythm/CONFIG_DOCUMENTATION.md

 ]
 ```
 The highlight_rules section can hold the following parameters:
+- type
+- pattern
+- style

-the syntax "type" can be either an exact match (a string) or a regex match (a regex string).
+**type:** This can be either an exact match (a string) or a regex match (a regex string):
 ```
 "type": "exact"
 "type": "regex"
 ```

-- pattern:
-- style:
+**pattern:** This can be a regex or a string, this is defined by the type parameter.

+**style:** The CSS style to apply for highlighting the matched pattern.
+For example:

 ### 2. Deletion Rules

 ### 3. Change Rules